GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 postgres=#
 ```

-You can split your VS Code terminal into two so that one window runs the flask server, while the other allows you to access the postgreSQL database.
+You can split your VS Code terminal into two so that one window runs the flask server, while the other allows you to access the PostgreSQL database.
 Alternatively, you can stop the flask server by pressing "Ctrl + C" before running the command above.

 ### Step 2: Create a New User